anderson-marques/toggle-api/README.md

 ## Environment Variables

-The environment variables have default values to facilitate running local.
+The environment variables have default values to facilitate running locally.
 The environment values used to run on Docker are defined in `docker-compose.yml`.

 Those are the environment variables used by this service that can be set in production: